parkjy76/libcontext/README.md

 * support XML, JSON and Query-string.

 ## Limitation
-* XML's attribute is not supported
+* XML's attribute is not supported.

 ## Conversion patterns and Examples
 + Array of PHP -> XML